-University of Delaware Television (UDTV) broadcasts 52 channels of programming, including the major networks, CNN, MTV and C-Span, to residence-hall rooms and classrooms, as well as lounges, dining facilities and other locations across the campus Instructional video is broadcast, too, and some classes include special viewings as part of course requirements.
-A UD information channel shares a schedule of events on campus and notices of interest to students.
+University of Delaware Television (UDTV) broadcasts 52 channels of programming, including the major networks, CNN, MTV, and C-Span, to residence hall rooms, classrooms, lounges, dining halls, and other locations across campus.
+A UD Information Channel airs a schedule of events on campus and notices of interest to students.
 Students may participate in the programming of the Student Life channel (SLTV).
-(See the chapter on Student Life and Activities for more information).
-The cable system also provides improved FM radio reception on campus.
+(See the chapter on Student Life and Activities for more information.)
+The cable system also provides FM radio reception.